michaeledwards0/enterprise-azure-application-platform/runbooks/phase-1-landing-zone-runbook.md

 Simple meaning:

 > Installing Python prepares the computer to run Python code.
-Creating `tag_compliance_report.py` adds the actual automation code that checks Azure tags and creates the CSV report.
+Creating the file gives the script a location.
+Pasting the code into the file adds the automation that checks Azure tags and creates the CSV report.

 ### 15.3 Validate the Script Before Running It